cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 > What I cannot create, I do not understand

-And I [want to be a wizard](https://jvns.ca/wizard-zine.pdf) :smile: Joke aside, during the COVID-19 crisis, where we're stuck at home and and work suspended, this is the best time to start doing things you always wanted to do.
+And I [want to be a wizard](https://jvns.ca/wizard-zine.pdf) :smile: Joke aside, during the COVID-19 crisis, where most of us are stuck at home and work suspended, this is the best time to start doing things you always wanted to do.

 ### What did you do at your code retreat?

 I worked on a variety of projects.
 Some reached completion, and some didn't.
 I did things that I've always wanted to do, but also ended up doing things I never thought I would.
 Some of my favorites (marked as _*_) are:

 - _*_ Learned a new programming language, [Rust](https://www.rust-lang.org/)
-- Learned making my own version of the classic command line tool grep using Rust
+- Learned to make my own version of the classic command line tool [grep](https://en.wikipedia.org/wiki/Grep) using Rust
 - Build a basic [multithreaded web server](https://github.com/cedrickchee/rust-webserver) from scratch (zero dependencies) using Rust and along the way, learn a bit about TCP and HTTP
 - _*_ Implements Conway's Game of Life in Rust and WebAssembly.
 - Learn Rust by creating too many linked lists